 MINIMALIST URBAN RESIDENCE

-The home is modestly sized and was designed with the region’s temperate climate in mind.
-Sliding doors and operable windows throughout the home offer limitless opportunities for ventilation while creating a true connection between the indoors and outdoors in every room.
-Operable sliding glass spans the entire width of the kitchen/dining/living room area, so on a warm sunny day, the home becomes completely open to the elements.
-Radiant heat cement floors and two indoor fireplaces provide warmth on cooler days.
+The home was designed with the region’s temperate climate in mind.
+Sliding doors and operable windows throughout the home offer limitless opportunities for ventilation while radiant heat cement floors and two indoor fireplaces provide warmth on cooler days.
+The design achieves a true connection between indoors and outdoors in every room.
+Operable sliding glass spans the entire width of the kitchen/dining/living room area, so the home can be completely opened to the elements on warm days.

-The home was designed with the owner’s affinity for entertaining in mind.
-Upon entering the minimalist home, guests are greeted with an uninterrupted view of the home’s gardens and outdoor fire pit, where friends and family are known to gather on weekends.
+The residence was designed with the owner’s affinity for entertaining in mind.
+Upon entering the home, guests are greeted with an uninterrupted view of the backyard gardens and outdoor fire pit, where friends and family gather on weekends.

 Winner of the Luxe RED Award, Regional Contemporary Architecture (2018)

 Project Type Custom Residential / Location Santa Barbara, California / Project Size 2,500 sq ft / Completion Date December 2017 / Architect Dan Weber / Design Team Geoff April, Jose Sanchez / Landscape Design Isa Bird Landscape Design / Contractor Beach Front Construction / Structural Engineer Paul Belmont, Ashley & Vance Engineering / Photographer Erin Feinblatt